Eddie Meador: Legacy

 Meador retired after the 1970 season.
-He is still the Rams all-time interception leader (with 46) and hold the team record for most opponents fumbles recovered (18) and blocked the most kicks in team history with 10.
+He is still the Rams all-time interception leader (with 46) and holds the team record for most opponents fumbles recovered (18) and blocked the most kicks in team history with 10.
 Along the way Meador was voted the Rams "defensive back of the year" seven times and was named to the Los Angeles Rams All-Time team in both 1970 and 1985 and voted to the NFL's All-Decade Team for the 1960s.

 Meador was a three-time First-team All-Pro and a three-time Second-team All-Pro.
 In addition he was a seven-time All-Western conference selection by The Sporting News to match his six Pro Bowl Selections.